 Medical research can generate significant benefits through enhancements to treatment practices globally.
-Within Australia, it has been estimated that for a \$1 investment in research, an economic return of \$4.27 is generated.
-6 Cloud technology can be used to transform the drug discovery process.
+Within Australia, it has been estimated that medical research generates an economic return over four times the size of initial investment.
+Gloud technology can be used to transform the drug discovery process.
 Prior to testing compounds in a research environment, the most promising compounds must be selected - from a molecular universe of close to 10 billion compounds.
 Cloud computing can be used to analyse more than one billion compounds in a single day, a process, which would normally take months.
-Insilico medicine in Hong Kong is one such example where the average drug discovery process was accelerated by 3 years, with average costs reducing by \$650 million USD.
-97
+Insilico medicine in Hong Kong is one such example where the average drug discovery process was accelerated by 3 years, with average costs reducing by \$650 million.